Pest Management Fact Sheet #5009

 The best time to apply a pesticide for chinch bug control is in early June.
 It is advisable, regardless of the form of insecticide used, to remove any built-up thatch before the application and use enough water to get the pesticide to the feeding zone of the insects.
-This is a good reason to water turf grass before treatment and water areas treated with a granular.
+This is a good reason to water turf grass before treatment and apply water to areas that are treated with a granular.

 Carbaryl (Sevin), bifenthrin, cyfluthrin, or imidacloprid are registered for chinch bug control.
-Application rates depend on the size of the area to be treated, so follow directions on the label.
+Application rates depend on the size of the area to be treated, so follow the directions on the label.

 When Using Pesticides

 Cooperative Extension Diagnostic and Research Laboratory

 1.800.287.0279 (in Maine)

 Information in this publication is provided purely for educational purposes.
 No responsibility is assumed for any problems associated with the use of products or services mentioned.
 No endorsement of products or companies is intended, nor is criticism of unnamed products or companies implied.

 Call 800.287.0274 (in Maine), or 207.581.3188, for information on publications and program offerings from University of Maine Cooperative Extension, or visit extension.umaine.edu.